- Special Educational Needs

 The National Council for Special Education is the independent statutory body with remit to improve the delivery of education services to persons with special educational needs arising from disabilities with particular emphasis on children.
 Its services to children and schools are delivered through a national network of Special Educational Needs Organisers (SENOs) who interact with parents and schools and liaise with the HSE in providing resources to support children with special educational needs.
 The NCSE sanctions the provision of additional resources to schools – Special Education Teachers, Special Needs Assistants and assistive technology - and provides policy advice to the Minister for Education and Skills.

-- Department of Education and Skills Guidelines for supporting students with special educational needs
+- Department of Education Guidelines for supporting students with special educational needs

-- Department of Education and Skills Circular on the allocation of teaching resources to schools
+- Department of Education Circular on the allocation of teaching resources to schools

-- Department of Education and Skills evaluation model for provision for students with special educational needs
+- Department of Education evaluation model for provision for students with special educational needs

 Currently, there are 198 second-level schools in DEIS.